Victoria Film Festival returns with virtual viewing - Victoria News

 Three Vancouver Island-produced shorts will also be available.

-Kay is also excited for some of the comedies coming to VIFF, such as Shiva Baby and The Big Hit.
+Kay is also excited for some of the comedies coming to VFF, such as Shiva Baby and The Big Hit.

 “The films have been curated, people have really looked at these for the quality of the film, whereas on Netflix they just buy films to fill up the slate,” Kay said.

-VIFF will offer tutorial videos to help people cast the festival onto their TV.
-And those who want hard copies of the lineup can pick them up at Serious Coffee, Monk Office Supply locations, VIFF headquarters and other locations around the city.
+VFF will offer tutorial videos to help people cast the festival onto their TV.
+And those who want hard copies of the lineup can pick them up at Serious Coffee, Monk Office Supply locations, VFF headquarters and other locations around the city.

 An all-access pass to the entire slate of 50 films and 23 shorts will be available for $79, or single tickets can be purchased for $8.
 To purchase tickets or learn more visit victoriafilmfestival.com.